plasma-umass/Mesh/README.md

 $ LD_PRELOAD=libmesh.so git status
 ```

-Please open up an issue if you have questions (or issues)!
+Please open an issue if you have questions (or issues)!

 Implementation Overview